jekhokie/scriptbox/rust--learnings/README.md

 - All items in Rust are private by default.
 - Strings are UTF-8 encoded.
 - For a HashMap, data is stored in Heap, and all keys must have the same type/all values must have the same type.
+- 2 types of errors - one that returns a `Result<T, E>` (recoverable) and one that triggers `panic!` (unrecoverable).
+- Good to use `unwrap` and `expect` in example/prototype code to indicate where actual error handling might need to be matured before production use.